liuwuliuyun/CFDS/README.md

 ## Facial Detection System

+This project is a simple prototype of building commertial facial recognition system and also collects data for CFDDB(github.com/liuwuliuyun/CFDDB).

 We use *SSH* Algorithm for face detection

 The SSH part of this project is modified based on the work of Najibi, Mahyar and Samangouei, Pouya and Chellappa, Rama and Davis, Larry